yoavram/curriculum-vitae/curriculum-vitae.md

 :    *The Evolution of Stress-Induced Hypermutation* - Poster at *MMSB 2010* in Tel-Aviv, Israel – won the **Best poster award**.

 ## Awards
+2016
+:    Dean’s Award for Excellence in Teaching at the Faculty of Engineering, Tel-Aviv University.
 2015
 :	 The *Israel Society for Microbiology Travel Award* to *Forecasting Evolution?* in Lisbon, Portugal.
 :	 The *Anat Karuskopf Fund Travel Award* to *Forecasting Evolution?* in Lisbon, Portugal.